What is Talk-It-Out and why is it important?

 Talk-it-out is our counselling project aimed at meeting the specific needs of LGBT+ people.
 Although mental health professionals acknowledge that being an LGBT+ person does not mean a person is mentally ill, statistics show that LGBT+ people do suffer from higher rates of depression, anxiety, and suicidal and self-harm behaviours than the general population.

-Despite a more accepting society LGBT+ people, and especially transgender people, still suffer prejudice which results in minority stress.
-Minority stress results directly from being treated as ‘different’ in some way to other people.
+Despite society being more accepting of LGBT+ people in recent years, there is still prejudice which can result in something we call minority stress.
+Minority stress results directly from being treated differently to other people.
 Some of this is deliberate – like being abused, bullied or excluded, sadly, sometimes by loved ones.
-Some of it is subtler and not necessarily intended – such as having to explain that they are different when people talk to an LGB person about their partner or when a transgender person is asked about their childhood.
+Some of it is subtler and not necessarily intended – such as having to explain yourself when talking about your partner or your childhood if you are a transgender person.
 This can result in people feeling like there is something wrong with them or that they don’t ‘belong’.
-It means some people feel they must hide who they are – perhaps for many years – and it leads to feelings of guilt, shame and poor self-esteem.
+It means some people feel they must hide who they are – perhaps for many years – and it can lead to feelings of guilt, shame and poor self-esteem.
 All these things can contribute to poor mental health.

 Why is a specialist counselling service needed?